mrfelton/strike-oauth-example/README.md

 ## Configuration

 All configuration is done through environment variables.
-Default values are provided in [.env.development](https://github.com/mrfelton/strike-oauth-example/blob/master/.env.development) for development.
+Some default values are provided in [.env.development](https://github.com/mrfelton/strike-oauth-example/blob/master/.env.development) for development purposes.

 Available options are: